markwatkinson/luminous/README.markdown

 Luminous is pretty slow.
 It's perfectly usable for highlighting several-KB snippets on a blog or similar, and it also caches so highlighting is a one-time overhead.
 Throughput is roughly 50-200 KB/s depending on the language.
-In *most* use cases, this is easily fast enough, and Luminous does cache its highlights so there is no real penalty most of the time.
+In *most* use cases, this is easily fast enough, especially once you consider that highlights are cached and therefore there is no real penalty most of the time.
 You may need to run your own tests to decide whether or not it is suitable for you.

 Licensing
 =========